 b.
 Transportation primarily for and essential to medical care referred to in subparagraph a. of this paragraph; and

 c.
-Insurance covering medical care referred to in subparagraphs a. and b. of this paragraph.
+Insurance covering medical care referred to in paragraphs (13)a. and b. of this section.

 § 3603 Standards for policy provisions.